Compute

 • For details about the types of vulnerabilities that can be scanned by different HSS editions, see Types of Vulnerabilities That Can Be Scanned and Fixed.

 • For details about the OSs supported by Linux and Windows vulnerability scan, see Table 1.
-Emergency vulnerability scan supports Ubuntu, CentOS, EulerOS, Debian, and AlmaLinux.
+Emergency vulnerability scan supports Ubuntu, CentOS, EulerOS, Debian, AlmaLinux, and Windows.

 Table 1 OSs supporting vulnerability scan